We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Tacori and Ritani are two popular jewelry vendors that specialize in diamond rings.

-We recommend Ritani, but let’s compare Tacori versus Ritani across selection, quality, price, and more, so you’ll know which is best for you.
+I recommend Ritani, but let’s compare Tacori versus Ritani across selection, quality, price, and more, so you’ll know which is best for you.

 Overview of Tacori

 Tacori is jewelry designer and manufacturer founded in 1969 and based in Glendale, California.
 Its founder, Haig Tacorian, is now chairman, and his son, Paul, is the CEO.